mui/material-ui/ROADMAP.md

 1. Standardize API naming and available `prop` convention across the library.
 1. Standardize API callback signature and provide formal documentation.
 1. #2416 TextField as a composable component for various field types.
-1. Responsive components to beetter support MD spec for mobile component sizes, and in preparation for react-native support
+1. Responsive components to better support MD spec for mobile component sizes, and in preparation for react-native support

 ##### Breaking Changes